 The University supports two student publications that provide an avenue for students to express their literary and artistic talents.
 Policies and procedures concerning student publications are prepared, reviewed, and applied by the Student Publications Committee.

-The Jambar, a newspaper published twice a week, and The Penguin Review, a literary annual, are recognized student publications on campus.
+The Jambar, a newspaper published once a week, and The Penguin Review, a literary annual, are recognized student publications on campus.

 Theater and Dance

 All students are encourage to get involved in University Theater, Dance and Film productions and classes.
 Opportunities exist for students to perform on stage, work in tech and Design areas as well as participate in student film productions.
 Auditions, Classes, and productions are regularly scheduled throughout the academic year.
 Please check out our Facebook page "YSU Department of Theater and Dance" to find out about upcoming ways to get involved!